automvc/bee/README.md

 5.fixed bug update the defalut value for cofig item
   fixed bug NullPointerException for PreparedSql preparedValue
   fixed bug for StringUtils

+### **V2.1(2023.05.20·LTS)** main features:
+1. Move major commonly used interfaces such as Suid, SuidRich, MoreTable, PreparedSql, MapSuid, etc. to the org.teasoft.bee.osql.api package.
+2. Better support for MVC programming and Spring RestFul programming.
+3. Support configuration of multiple data sources in bee.properties (no need for XML or Java code configuration).
+4. GenBean supports Lombok annotations: @Setter, @Getter, @Data.
+5. Built-in json tool fastjson support, with the option to use a custom JSON tool.
+6. Generate all Java bean files for the entire database with a single line of code: new GenBean().genAllBeanFile();
+7. Bulk insert for broadcast table.
+8. Improved sharding functionality.
+9. Full support for MongoDB ORM.
+9.1.
+Support for insertion and querying of geospatial information in MongoDB (including sharded queries).
+9.2.
+Various operations on GridFs files, with support for annotations.
+9.3.
+Direct execution of native statements (MongodbRawSql).
+9.4.
+Logging of native statements for object-oriented operations in MongoDB.
+9.5.
+Support for MongoDB transactions.
+9.6.
+Support for creating and deleting indexes in MongoDB.
+9.7.
+MongoDB beans defined as pluggable components.
+10. Default support for pagination in more databases: MsAccess, Cubrid, HSQL, Derby, Firebird, etc.

 ## [Function Detail](../../../bee/blob/master/Changed_Log.md)
 [click for:  Function Detail](../../../bee/blob/master/Changed_Log.md)